b3llyfish/fate-of-byzantium/README.md

 #### Theodosian Walls
 * Tax multiplier modifiers have been removed
-* Monthly income has been reduced from 10 to 5 gold
+* Monthly income has been removed
 * Development modifiers have been slightly reduced
 * County control and epidemic resistance modifiers have been added

 #### Seljuk Invasion
-* A Seljuk invasion will occur against Byzantium at some point after 1077 if not using the 1187 start date.
+* A Seljuk invasion will occur against Byzantium at some point after 1077 if not using the 1178 start date.
 * The invader will attempt to establish the Sultanate of Rum.
 * The date of the invasion and invader culture can be changed via game rules.
 The invasion can also be disabled.

 #### Sultanate of Rum
 * The decision to form the Sultanate of Rum is now much easier
-* All de jure duchies under the Anatolia Kingdom will be transferred to Rum upon its formation
+* All de jure duchies under the Anatolia Kingdom title will be transferred to Rum upon its formation
+* Forming the Sultanate of Rum will give the character a trait with bonuses to help continue the fight against the Byzantines
+* This trait is passed on upon succession

 #### Dissolve Bulgaria
 * New decision for Byzantium if they are able to vassalise a non-admin Kingdom of Bulgaria
 * Will destroy the Kingdom title and convert Bulgarian Dukes into governors

+#### 867 Game Start
+* Byzantium title starts with theme troops

+#### 1066 Game Start
+* Byzantium title starts with theme troops
+* The Seljuk Invasion of Armenia will be resolved on game start (configurable via game rules)

 #### 1178 Game Start
 * Basileus Manuel now has the depressed trait on game start
+* Byzantium title starts with theme troops
 * Emperor now longer starts with thematic Varangian Guards troops that exceed the MAA's unit cap
 * Sultanate of Rum starts with additional troops
+* Sultanate of Rum start with the 'Sultan of Rum' trait

+#### Seize Peripheral Duchy
+* Can only target neighbouring land/sea provinces

 ### Administrative Government Changes

 #### Defines
 * Score required to be a powerful house decreased to 35
 * Max number of powerful houses increased to 8
-* Base influence cost of hiring theme troops increased to 200

 #### Demand Administrative Governance Interaction
-* Cultures who do not benefit from Admin governments are less likely to accept
+* Cultures who do not benefit from Admin governments are much less likely to accept

 #### Factions
 * Removed 'Admin empire should not face new factions during ongoing faction wars' faction blocker